johnpetrilli90/sync_adc_samd21/ReadMe.md

 3. Clock: Generic clock generator 0 (8MHz)
 4. Prescaler: Divide by 8
 5. Length of one timer tick in uS: 1000

+## Caveats
+- This ADC can output good full-scale results at lower frequencies up to ~3kHz (only 1 channel).
+If you need faster sampling w/ good performance my suggestion would be to choose an external ADC.
+- Here is a nice calculator to play around with: https://blog.thea.codes/getting-the-most-out-of-the-samd21-adc/
+- Beware that the faster you make the ADC, the lower the input impedance will be.
+The source impedance seen by the ADC input should be buffered for best and consistent performance. s